Methods and practices of the Board of Management and Supervisory Board

 The companies of the Audi Group are managed independently by their respective managements, in accordance with legal requirements.
 In fulfilling their role, the said managements also safeguard and pursue the interests of the company concerned and of the wider Audi Group.

-As part of its system of management, the Board of Management of AUDI AG has established division-specific and Group-wide management bodies which make strategic and operational decisions in accordance with the defined corporate goals and policies and in compliance with the applicable legal requirements.
+As part of its system of management, the Board of Management of AUDI AG has established cross-divisional and Group-wide management bodies which make strategic and operational decisions in accordance with the defined corporate goals and policies and in compliance with the applicable legal requirements.

 The Board of Management has not formed any committees.